Davis Dog Bite Lawyer

 - Rabies– an infection that affects the brain and is almost always deadly.

 - Tetanus- a toxin that causes severe paralysis.

 If a dog bit you, the first thing you should do is wash the wound with soap and water thoroughly.
 Apply an antibiotic cream to the injury and cover it with a clean bandage.
 If the wound is deep, apply pressure with a dry, clean cloth to stop the bleeding.
-If you can’t stop the bleeding or you start to feel weak, call 911 and seek medical attention immediately.
+If you can’t stop the bleeding or start to feel weak, call 911 and immediately seek medical attention.

-The following video provides first-aid and safety tips from a professional fireman and training officer on how to minimize injuries from a dog bite.Reporting the Dog Bite Incident
+The following video provides more tips on how to prevent dog bite incidents.Reporting the Dog Bite Incident

-Anyone who is bitten by a dog is at risk for contracting diseases.
-You should consider reporting the incident to your local police department or animal control agency especially if:
+Anyone who is bitten by a dog is at risk of contracting diseases.
+You should consider reporting the incident to your local police department or animal control agency, especially if:

 - You’re not familiar with the dog and don’t know if he has been vaccinated.